Frequently Asked Questions (FAQs)

 Departments will begin reviewing financial aid applications immediately after the deadline.
 Applications received past the financial aid deadline will be sent to departments for consideration, however the amount of aid will decrease as time passes so it is to your advantage to pay close attention to deadlines.

 Requests for financial aid are reviewed by each graduate unit and therefore the time frames for reviews and decisions vary.
-Expect to receive a decision approximately six to eight weeks after the deadline.
-The Graduate School will then send you official notification of any award.
+The Graduate School will then send you official, electronic notification of any award.

 I was awarded an assistantship.
-Do I need to reapply for my assistantship every year?
+What do I need to know?

 Special Issues